gopeshan/Java_Projects/README.md

 Finished:

-Currency Converter, Current Time
+Currency Converter, Current Time, Task Manager

 Working On:

-Task Manager

 Note:
 Although projects are under the finished section, if I see any way to improve the code, it will be implemented.